 Momentum for embedded SIMs, or eSIMs, is accelerating in the consumer market.
-By 2025, 60 per cent of smartphone unit sales will be eSIM-compatible, and eSIM shipments increased 83 per cent year-on-year in 2020.
+The latest data from GSMA suggests that 88% of operators globally plan to offer eSIM services by 2023.
+And 98% by 2025.
 These facts alone would make anybody assume eSIM adoption has been virtually problem-free.
 However, despite significant breakthroughs, the market has experienced its fair share of stagnation.
+But this will all change thanks to the eSIM-only iPhone 14 release.
 In this article, we will focus on the main eSIM challenges and explain why mass eSIM adoption is still at the start of its journey.

-There is little doubt that consumer eSIM is arriving, but there is some conjecture about when.
+There is little doubt that consumer eSIM is arriving.
+But there is some conjecture about when it will become mainstream in the telco space.
 As with any new technology, adoption doesn’t come without its challenges.
-In fact, there are several barriers that may encourage service provider reluctance.
-One of the eSIM challenges lies with certification.
+In fact, several barriers may cause service provider (SP) reluctance.
+And one of the eSIM challenges lies with certification.

 Adapted from: GSMA

 The certification process can be long and complex, often lasting up to a year.
 This has resulted in a limited list of certified Subscriber Management providers globally.
-Most providers are equipment vendors and software giants that aren’t looking to share their capabilities just yet.
+Some are Telco Service provider giants that aren’t looking to share their capabilities just yet.
 Others include vendors in the Internet of Things (IoT) segment.
 However, they tend to have little interest in adopting solutions for the consumer segment.

 As a result, the industry is seeing a gap between supply and demand, making it harder for smaller mobile operators to enable eSIM capability.

-eSIM adoption is accelerating, but it’s easy to see why some smaller service providers remain hesitant.
-Fear of its benefits, regulation bother and a lack of easy integration technology can all make adopting eSIMs seem out of reach.
-However, with the right support in place, providers of all sizes can enter the era of the eSIM.
+The age of eSIM is here.
+Mass eSIM adoption is only at the beginning of its journey.
+Especially with SMEs, it may seem like the eSIM challenges may cause hesitation.
+Fear of its benefits, regulation and a lack of easy integration technology can all make adopting the technology seem out of reach.
+However, with the right support in place, providers of all sizes can succeed in the era of eSIM.